Using Machine Learning techniques in phenomenological studies in flavour physics: Brief summary of the Effective Field Theory

 Finally, there is a recent proposal that links the $B$ meson anomalies with NP in the top sector \cite{Feruglio:2017rjo,Feruglio:2018jnu,Cornella:2018tfd}.
-In the interaction basis, denoted by primed fermions, only the third generation particles exhibit NP couplings,
+In the interaction basis, denoted by double-primed fermions, only the third generation particles exhibit NP couplings,

 where $C_1 = \Clqo^{3333}$ and $C_3 = \Clqt^{3333}$.
 The interaction basis is related to the basis where the mass matrices are diagonal via the unitary transformations,